 The Canary Islands, located at 1,000 km from the Iberian Peninsula, are part of the seventeen Spanish autonomous communities.
-It is one of the country's most popular destinations after Madrid, Valencia, Sevilla and Barcelona which are its major cities.
-Canary Islands offer various opportunities to young professionals, trainees, as well as to students.
+It is one of the country's most popular destinations after Spain's major cities, Madrid, Valencia, Sevilla and Barcelona.
+The Canary Islands offer various opportunities for young professionals, trainees, as well as to students.

 Being a volcanic islands archipelago, the Canary Islands have a quite different environment and lifestyle.
-It is, above all, a tourist area which attracts thousands of foreigners each year.
-In fact, its population comprises around 12.02% of expatriates.
+It is, above all, a tourist area that attracts large numbers of foreigners each year.
+It's population comprises of 12% expatriates.

 Good to know:

 The Canary Islands are divided into two provinces, Las Palmas and Santa Cruz de Tenerife, with a population amounting to some 2.1 million inhabitants.

-The Canary Islands' main economic pillars are industry, including oil refineries, food manufacturing, as well as maritime trade activities in the sea port.
-Agriculture is also quite present in the two provinces through the cultivation of cereals, tropical fruits such as mangoes, bananas and pineapples, vines, tomatoes and tobacco.
+The Canary Islands' main economic pillars are industry, including oil refineries, food manufacturing, as well as maritime trade activities in the seaports.
+Agriculture is also present in the two provinces through the cultivation of cereals, tropical fruits such as mangoes, bananas and pineapples, vines, tomatoes and tobacco.
 As regards livestock, its contribution to the region's economy is less important.

 Moreover, monthly wages are rather low there, compared to other Spanish cities.
-Hence, it can be quite difficult for foreigners to find a job there.
-However, those mastering at least two foreign languages such as English and German, Russian, and even Scandinavian languages besides Spanish, can still be hired in specific fields like call centers, information and communication technology, tourism and hospitality, as well as education.
+Hence, it can be quite difficult for foreigners to find a job.
+However, those mastering at least two foreign languages such as English and German, Russian, and even Scandinavian languages besides Spanish, can still be hired in specific fields like tourism and hospitality, call centres, information and communication technology as well as education.

 In general, transport, industry, construction, services and agriculture mainly recruit skilled local citizens.